Cato the Elder: Influence in Rome

 His reputation as a soldier was now established; henceforth he preferred to serve the state at home, scrutinizing the conduct of the candidates for public honours and of generals in the field.
 If he was not personally engaged in the prosecution of the Scipiones (Africanus and Asiaticus) for corruption, it was his spirit that animated the attack upon them.
 Even Scipio Africanus—who refused to reply to the charge, saying only, "Romans, this is the day on which I conquered Hannibal" and was absolved by acclamation—found it necessary to retire, self-banished, to his villa at Liternum.
-Cato's enmity dated from the African campaign when he quarreled with Scipio for his lavish distribution of the spoil among the troops, and his general luxury and extravagance.
+Cato's enmity dated from the African campaign when he quarrelled with Scipio for his lavish distribution of the spoil among the troops, and his general luxury and extravagance.

 Cato was also opposed to the spread of Hellenic culture, which he believed threatened to destroy the rugged simplicity of the conventional Roman type.
 It was during this censorship that his determination to oppose Hellenism was most strongly exhibited, and hence, the behavior from which was derived the title (censor) by which he is most generally distinguished.
 He revised with unsparing severity the lists of senators and knights, ejecting from either order the men whom he judged unworthy of membership, either on moral grounds or on the basis of their lack of the prescribed means.

 Senators were supposed to be independently wealthy, their income to be based on land ownership rather than commerce, and there was also a financial "means test."
 A Senator was expected to have what we would call a "net worth" of over a million sestertii, the standard Roman silver coin.
 Equivalencies in modern currencies are both misleading and impossible, but nevertheless, it would be fair to characterize the Roman Senate as a literal "Millionaires club."
 The expulsion of L. Quinctius Flamininus for wanton cruelty was an example of his rigid justice.

 His regulations against luxury were very stringent.
 He imposed a heavy tax upon dress and personal adornment, especially of women, and upon young slaves purchased as favourites.
 In 181 BC he supported the lex Orchia (according to others, he first opposed its introduction, and subsequently its repeal), which prescribed a limit to the number of guests at an entertainment, and in 169 BC the lex Voconia, one of the provisions of which was intended to limit the accumulation of what Cato considered an undue amount of wealth in the hands of women.